 “I am grateful that my mind and body are in perfect balance.
 I am a harmonious being.
 Thank You!”

 I took this photograph last week on one of our little hikes in the area.
 Depending on what is happening in the mountains surrounding us, this part of the channel can flood at any time.
 The trail traverses down into the channel and then back up the other side.
-What you can’t see from the angle of my photo is that the trail is surrounded by housing, roads and golf courses.
+What you can’t see from the angle of my photo is that housing, roads and golf courses surround the trail.
 In other words, safe but not safe.